-Attorneys in domestic and/or international practices may focus on water, land and or air protection, hazardous waste disposal, climate change, natural resources, energy, agriculture, real estate, and insurance, to name just a few areas.
-Environmental law practitioners are found in all sectors: private law firms, in-house counsel for corporations, public interest and advocacy groups, and all levels of federal, state, and local governments.
-Environmental lawyers also practice in the Judge Advocate General Corps.
+Since the enactment of numerous federal environmental laws in the 1970s, the environmental law field has grown by leaps and bounds, becoming part of virtually all practice areas.
+Attorneys in domestic and/or international practice may focus on water, land use, pollution, hazardous wastes, climate change, energy, wildlife, genetic resources or marine conservation, to name just a few.
+Environmental law practitioners are found in all sectors: private law firms, in-house counsel for corporations, public interest and advocacy groups, think tanks, international NGOs and IGOs, and all levels of federal, state and local governments.

 Attorneys that work for federal agencies may either defend agency actions under environmental regulations or bring enforcement actions pursuant to environmental laws.
-Attorneys with federal and state legislatures provide counsel on drafting policy, whereas lobbyists inform their clients of pending legislation and advocate on behalf of their clients.
-In-house corporate attorneys advise their client on a wide range of issues, including compliance, tax, securities and real property matters.
+Attorneys with federal and state legislatures provide counsel on drafting policy, whereas lobbyists advise their clients of pending legislation and advocate on behalf of their clients.
+In-house corporate attorneys advice their company on a wide range of issues, including compliance, tax, securities and real property matters.

 Georgetown Law Courses

-Advanced Environmental Law
+- Environmental Law

-International Environmental Law
+- International Environmental Law

-Natural Resources Law
+- Natural Resources Law

-Georgetown Law Clinics
+Georgetown Law Clinics and Centers

 Helpful Environmental Law Resources